jalenallen21/Virtual-Private-Network-Setup/README.md

 </p>

 <h1>Virtual Private Networking</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the steps to creating a VPN from japan and obtaining IP addresses.
+This allows you to use the internet from a different sever.<br />